near/NEPs/specs/ChainSpec/Messages.md

 # Messages

 All message sent in the network are of type `PeerMessage`.
 They are encoded using [Borsh](https://borsh.io/) which allows a rich structure, small size and fast encoding/decoding.
-For deatils about data structure used as part of the message see the [reference code](https://github.com/nearprotocol/nearcore).
+For details about data structures used as part of the message see the [reference code](https://github.com/nearprotocol/nearcore).

+## Encoding

+A `PeerMessage` is converted into an array of bytes (`Vec<u8>`) using borsh serialization.
+An encoded message is conformed by 4 bytes with the length of the serialized `PeerMessage` concatenated with the serialized `PeerMessage`.

-Check [Borsh specification](https://github.com/nearprotocol/borsh#specification) details to see how it handles `enum`, `struct` and basic data types.
+Check [Borsh specification](https://github.com/nearprotocol/borsh#specification) details to see how it handles each data structure.

+## Data structures

-## PeerID
+### PeerID

 The id of a peer in the network is its [PublicKey](https://github.com/nearprotocol/nearcore/blob/master/core/crypto/src/signature.rs).